 GFCI outlets “measure” the amount of current leaving the outlet and the current coming back to the outlet from the load such as a hair dryer.
 If it detects any difference in the two currents, it “assumes” that this lost current is going through a person and so it immediately shuts off the power to that outlet – thus preventing the person from receiving a harmful or fatal shock.

-What if my electrical system is ungrounded – can I still install GFCI?
+What if my electrical system is ungrounded – can I still install GFCI outlets?
 Yes, a GFCI outlet will work even on an ungrounded electrical system.
-Although the ideal situation is to have GFCI-protected outlets and a grounded electrical system, GFCI on a non-grounded system is a safer alternative than not having GFCI outlets at all.
+Although the ideal situation is to have GFCI-protected outlets and a grounded electrical system, GFCI outlets on a non-grounded system is a safer alternative than not having GFCI outlets at all.

 Where are GFCI-Protected Outlets Required?